What Is Thim?

 Finally, each of these studies involved extremely prolonged periods of sleep-wake cycles (25 and 40 hours, respectively), so there’s nothing to indicate that Thim’s one-hour nightly sessions will accomplish the same results.

-Instead, we’re just outlining the differences and driving home the fact that there doesn’t appear to be any direct clinical support for in-home use in the manner promoted by the manufacturer.
+We'll outline the differences and driving home the fact that there doesn’t appear to be any direct clinical support for in-home use in the manner promoted by the manufacturer.

 How Much Does Thim Cost?